by Jeffrey Dach MD

 “Let me save you the price of this book, This book (by Pat Wingert) was a total waste of my time and money.”

-Erika Schwartz MD and Kent Holtorf MD Say BioIdentical Hormones are Safe and Effective.
+Kent Holtorf MD Says BioIdentical Hormones are Safe and Effective.

-Erika Schwartz and Kent Holtorf wrote a 2008 article: Hormones in Wellness and Disease Prevention Prim Care Clinics on Bioidentical Hormones.
-This is their conclusion:
+Kent Holtorf wrote a 2008 article: Hormones in Wellness and Disease Prevention Prim Care Clinics on Bioidentical Hormones.
+This is the conclusion:

 “The current state of evidence demonstrates bioidentical hormones as a safe and effective option.
 Risks associated with the use of conjugated estrogen and progestins (synthetic monster hormones), including the increased risks of breast cancer and cardiovascular events, have not been reported with the use of bioidentical hormones.”